natematias/governing-human-algorithm-behavior/README.md

 ### Weekly Workload

 Before each class, I will assign **two readings** I expect you to read before class.
-As part of class participation, you will submit a reaction comment on one of the readings to Element and respond to at least one other student's comment by 9pm Eastern the night before class.
+As part of class participation, you will submit a reaction comment on one of the readings to the relevant discussion on Canvas and respond to at least one other student's comment by 9pm Eastern the night before class.
 Please come to class with:
 * The ability to summarize:
   * the goal/question of the paper
   * the field or ecosystem that the author is in